The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: Introduction

 As already noted, the (one-sided) continuous Fr\'echet distance with shortcuts was first studied by Driemel and Har-Peled~\cite{DH12}.
 They considered the problem where shortcuts are allowed only between \emph{vertices} of the noise-containing curve, in the manner outlined above, and gave approximation algorithms for solving two variants of this problem.
 In the first variant, any number of shortcuts is allowed, and in the second variant, the number of allowed shortcuts is at most $k$, for some $k \in \mathbb{N}$.
 Their algorithms work efficiently only for \emph{$c$-packed} polygonal curves; these are curves that behave ``nicely'' and are assumed to be the input in practice.
 Both algorithms compute a $(3+\varepsilon)$-approximation of the Fr\'echet distance with shortcuts between two $c$-packed polygonal curves and both run in near-linear time (ignoring the dependence on $\varepsilon$).
 Buchin et al.~\cite{BDS13} consider a more general version of the (one-sided) continuous Fr\'echet distance with shortcuts, where shortcuts are allowed between any pair of points of the noise-containing curve.
 They show that this problem is NP-Hard.
 They also give a 3-approximation algorithm for the decision version of this problem that runs in $O(n^3 \log n)$ time.

-In contrast with the results just reviewed, our results are somewhat surprising, as they demonstrate that both variants of the discrete Fr\'echet distance with shortcuts are easier to compute (exactly, with no restriction on the input) than all previously studied variants of the Fr\'echet distance.

 We also note that there have been several other works that treat outliers in different ways.
-One such result is of Buchin et al.~\cite{BBW09}, who considered the partial Fr\'echet similarity problem, where one is given two curves $f$ and $g$, and a distance threshold $\delta$, and the goal is to maximize the total length of the portions of $f$ and $g$ that are matched (using the Fr\'echet distance paradigm) with $L_p$-distance smaller than $\delta$.
+One such result is of Buchin et al.~\cite{BBW09}, who considered the partial Fr\'echet similarity problem.
+In this problem, given two curves $f$ and $g$, and a distance threshold $\delta$, the goal is to maximize the total length of the portions of $f$ and $g$ that are matched (using the Fr\'echet distance) with $L_p$ distance smaller than $\delta$.
 They gave an algorithm that solves this problem in $O(mn(m + n) \log(mn))$ time, under the $L_1$ or $L_\infty$ norm.
-The definition of the partial Fr\'echet similarity aims at situations where the extent of a prerequired similarity is known (and given by the distance thereshold $\delta$), and we wish to know how much (and which parts) of the curves are similar to this extent.
-The definition of the (one-sided and two-sided) Fr\'echet with shortcuts is practically used in cases where we have a pre-assumption that the curves are similar, up to the existence of (not too many) outliers, and we want to estimate the magnitude of this similarity, eliminating the outliers.
-Since we assume that the points are sampled along curves that we want to match, our algorithms are applicable to any scenario in which the continuous Fr\'echet with shortcuts is applicable.
-Practical implementations of Fr\'echet distance algorithms that are made for experiments on real data in map matching applications, remove outliers from the data set ~\cite{CDGNW11,WSP06}.
+Practical implementations of Fr\'echet distance algorithms, that are made for experiments on real data in map matching applications, remove outliers from the data set ~\cite{CDGNW11,WSP06}.
 In another map matching application, Brakatsoulas et al.~\cite{BPSW05} define the notion of integral Fr\'echet distance to deal with outliers.
 This distance measure averages over certain distances instead of taking the maximum.
-Bereg et al.~\cite{BJWYZ08} and then Wylie and Zho~\cite{WZ13} considered the discrete Fr\'echet distance in biological conext, for protein (backbone) structure alignment and comparison.
-They use pair simplification of the protein backbones, that can be interpreted as making shortcuts while comparing them under the discrete Fr\'echet distance.